operio-dev/operio-whitepaper/docs/04_architecture.md

 ### 5. AGI-Native Core: The Cognitive Engine of the Enterprise

 At the deepest layer of our platform lies Operio's defining competitive advantage: its AGI-Native Core.
-This is not a feature or component—it is the substrate from which our platform emerges, the fundamental distinction that separates Operio from legacy vendors attempting to "AI-wash" their database architectures.
+This is not a feature or component, it is the substrate from which our platform emerges, the fundamental distinction that separates Operio from legacy vendors attempting to "AI-wash" their database architectures.

 #### The Architectural Foundation of Intelligence

-The enterprise software market is filled with "AI-powered" solutions that represent architectural lies—desperate attempts to graft modern intelligence onto legacy foundations structurally incapable of supporting it.
-These systems can answer simple questions or automate trivial tasks, but they cannot reason, plan, or understand context.
+The enterprise software market is filled with "AI-powered" solutions that represent architectural lies like desperate attempts to graft modern intelligence onto legacy foundations structurally incapable of supporting it.
+These systems can answer simple questions or automate trivial tasks, but they cannot reason, plan, act or understand context.

 Operio is built from AI primitives.
 We started with the principles of artificial general intelligence and asked: "What enterprise architecture must exist to support this?"
 Where legacy systems speak the transactional language of SQL queries, Operio's core speaks the cognitive language of goals, context, reasoning, and probability.